Logarithmic kinetics and bundling in physical networks

-Here we address this problem by studying bundle formation in non-equilibrium packings of $3D$ elongated links.
-Keeping only the essential properties of these systems, we introduce a bipartite model consisting of physical links modelled as slanted cylinders of diameter $\lambda$, whose endpoints are constrained to the opposite faces of a unitary cube (Fig.~\ref{figbund:1}).
-We deposit the links by random sequential deposition (\textsc{rsd})~\cite{feder1980random,evans1993random}, whose irreversibility guarantees the non-equilibrium nature of the packing~\cite{ricci1994structural, krapivsky2010kinetic} \!\!.
-We show that this physical link model can be solved analytically, enabling an exact comparison against simulations.
-We find that, at the temporal onset of physicality, $\tau_p\propto1/\lambda$, the packing kinetics undergoes a dynamical transition from a non-interacting regime to a strongly-interacting one where the density of links evolves logarithmically in time, in stark contrast with the algebraic growth observed in $d=1,2$ needle-like systems~\cite{tarjus1991asymptotic, ziff1990kinetics, talbot2000car} \!\!.
-We additionally demonstrate the metastable nature of the logarithmic regime, which persists until a second distinct time scale, $\tau_b\propto1/\lambda^{\beta}$ with $\beta\geq3/2$.
-This marks the onset of bundling, characterized by the algebraic growth $\propto t^{\mu}$, where $\mu^{-1}=2+\theta$ and $\theta\in\mathds{R}^+$ is a numerical constant.
-We validate our predictions by simulations and discuss how the above phenomena depend on the chosen boundary conditions.
+In this Letter, we address this problem by studying the local assembly of linear physical networks (LPNs)~\cite{posfai2024impact}, a generalization of the Erd\H{o}s--R\'enyi model of random graphs where links are rigid cylinders.
+To zoom into LNPs' confined regions of available space, whose distant parts can be connected by long links, we introduce a minimal bipartite model where links have diameter $\lambda$ and their endpoints are constrained to the opposite faces of a unitary cube (Fig.~\ref{figbund:1}).
+As in LPNs, we add links by random sequential deposition (RSD)~\cite{evans1993random, talbot2000car, krapivsky2010kinetic} and solve the resulting dynamics analytically, enabling an exact comparison against simulations.
+We find that at the temporal onset of physicality, $\tau_p\propto1/\lambda$, the kinetics undergoes a transition from a non-interacting regime of linear growth to a strongly interacting one where the density of links evolves logarithmically in time, in stark contrast with the algebraic behavior observed in lower dimensions~\cite{sherwood1990random, ziff1990kinetics, tarjus1991asymptotic}.
+We attribute this slow growth to a long--lived balance between rejections, caused by the strong elongation of the links, and depositions, granted instead by the 3D nature of the model.
+We further demonstrate the metastable nature of the logarithmic regime, which persists until a second time scale, $\tau_b\propto1/\lambda^{\beta}$ with $\beta\geq3/2$.
+This marks the onset of depletion~\cite{frenkel2001understanding, torquato2010jammed,lekkerkerker2011depletion}, accompanied by the formation of local bundles and an algebraic growth $\propto t^{\mu}$, where $\mu^{-1}=2+\theta$ and $\theta\in\mathds{R}^+$ is a numerical constant.
+We validate our predictions by simulations and discuss how these phenomena depend on boundary conditions.